Last Updated: November 2, 2024

 Law Career

 As an attorney, Hochuli was admitted to practice in Arizona state and federal courts and the United States Court of Appeals for the Ninth Circuit.
-Since 2003, he was included in the "Best Lawyers of America" list and in the "Southwest Super Lawyers" list since 2007.
+He has been included in the "Best Lawyers of America" list since 2003 and in the "Southwest Super Lawyers" list since 2007.
 "Super Lawyers" includes only the top five percent of lawyers in a state based on point totals, as chosen by peers and through independent research by "Law & Politics."

 Football Referee Career